 If a credit report was used in the lending decision, the letter must identify the source of the credit report information used and an explanation of your rights.
 If your credit score was a factor in denial, the letter will include it as well as the date it was calculated and the range of possible scores.

-You can also check your FICO® 8 credit score based on Experian data for free.
+You can also check your credit score based on Experian data.
 Your credit scores are influenced only by the information on your credit report.
-The factors that impact your scores the most include your payment history, your credit card debt and the age of your credit report.
+The factors that impact your scores the most include your payment history, your credit card debt and how long you have been using credit.

 If your loan application was denied because of poor credit, then you should consider some of the many ways to improve your credit before you reapply.
 Keep in mind that there are many paths to a higher credit score, so your credit improvement strategy is going to be unique to your situation.
-There is, however, some general advice that does apply to everyone.

 If excessive credit card debt is contributing to your lower scores, then your strategy should be to begin aggressively paying it down.
 This might mean forgoing purchases and redirecting the money toward paying off your debt or looking for ways to increase your income.

-Another way to potentially improve your score is to have your phone and utility accounts added to your Experian credit report using the free Experian Boost™† tool.
-Boost adds on-time payment history for accounts that otherwise wouldn't show up on your credit report, and may improve your scores instantly.
+Another way to potentially improve your score is to have your phone and utility accounts added to your Experian credit report using the free Experian Boost®ø feature.
+Experian Boost adds on-time payment history for accounts that otherwise wouldn't show up on your credit report, and may improve your scores instantly.